 In the 1990s the Federal Aviation Administration (FAA) deployed 45 Terminal Doppler Weather Radars (TDWRs) in 27 states plus Puerto Rico (Istok et al., 2008).
-Figure 1 shows the TDWR locations across the United States (US).
-The TDWRs are C-band (5-cm wavelength) radars that are designed for detection of low-level wind shear, downbursts and other threats to aviation safety near several large airports where the relative risk of such hazards is high.
-Table 1 summarizes some of the characteristics of the radar and compares them to the Weather Surveillance Radars-88-Doppler (WSR-88D, also known as NEXRAD).
+Figure 1 shows the TDWR locations across the United The TDWRs are C-band (5-cm States (US).
+Corresponding author address: Keith Brewster, PhD., 120 David L. Boren Blvd., Suite 2500, Norman, OK 73072, kbrewster@ou.edu wavelength) radars that are designed for detection of low-level wind shear, downbursts and other threats to aviation safety near several large airports where the relative risk of such hazards is high.
+Table 1 summarizes some of the characteristics of the radar and compares them to the Weather Surveillance Radars-1988 Doppler (WSR-88D, also known as NEXRAD).